-Prospective students and families in Oregon can choose from a wide variety of postsecondary education options to earn degrees, certificates and training to build their futures and achieve their goals.
-Oregon’s higher education system in 2014 enrolls hundreds of thousands of students in seven public universities and the Oregon Health & Science University, 17 public community colleges, 67 private colleges and universities, and hundreds of private career and trade schools.
+Prospective students and families in Oregon can choose from a wide variety of postsecondary education options to earn degrees, certificates and training to build their futures and achieve their career goals.
+Oregon’s higher education system enrolls hundreds of thousands of students in seven public universities, 17 community colleges, the Oregon Health & Science University, over 50 private colleges and universities, and hundreds of private career and trade schools.

 Office of Student Access and Completion